 Together with former business partner Nikky Watts, Mark overcame initial financial struggles and began to build the business.
 The unique Chardons concept was born – direct sales, assistance with holiday extras and flexible transport options.
-With the support of IT whizz Chris Trow, he harnessed the growing power of the internet and brought the company into the 21st century with a new website.
+With the support of an IT whizz, he harnessed the growing power of the internet and brought the company into the 21st century with a new website.

 As the business grew some aspiring future stars joined the company, including future Olympic Bronze Medal winner Jenny Jones.
 With encouragement from Mark, Jenny took time off from her job as a chalet girl to win her first ever British Championships.

 By 2009 the company had grown significantly, and Mark sought a new partner to elevate it to the next level of its development.
 After a lucky exchange with ex property lawyer Clare Knowlson, she joined the business as co-owner and Managing Director, transforming its direction with fresh vision.
 Clare set about creating Chardons Ltd in the UK, with a focus on our mainly British clientele.

 Looking to the future

 Under Clare’s reforming leadership, the past few years have seen our chalet portfolio grow rapidly across Tignes les Brévières, Val d’Isère and Le Fornet.

 As part of an investment in the future security of the business, the team set about buying several chalets in its existing portfolio, as well as acquiring new leases.
 We now proudly own four of our 12 chalets – Boubou, Belvedere, Val Monte, Coeur des Brévières.
 Utilising this added control, we have invested heavily in our properties and continue to complete high-quality renovations to provide our valued guests with well-appointed, luxury accommodation.